Buscador principal

-Garajonay: History
+Garajonay: Historia

 The island was already inhabited prior to the arrival of the Europeans in the 15th Century.
 The inhabitants came from North Africa and their culture was clearly similar to that of the Berber peoples.